Deploy a local Kubernetes Cluster ¶

 Multiple nodes ¶

-If you have system resources, you can create a multi-node cluster.
+If you have enough system resources, you can create a multi-node cluster.

 For example, to start a 3-node cluster: